G331D, Martha Van Rensselaer Hall

 Chief Scientific Liaison, Governing Board of the Psychonomic Society.

-Chair, Communications Committee and the Diversity and Inclusion Committee, Governing Board of the Psychonomic Society.
+Chair, Diversity and Inclusion Committee, Governing Board of the Psychonomic Society.

 Network Scholar, MacArthur Foundation’s Law and Neuroscience Network.

 National Advisory Board, Center for Learning and Human Development, Miami University.

 Director of Extension, Department of Human Development, Cornell University